arjitsrivastava/language-transfer-german-notes/README.md

 3. **Refine & Repeat**
    - Revisit your notes for clarity.
    - Update them if you discover mistakes or better explanations.

+## About Language Transfer
+- **Free Project:**
+  - The course is freely accessible so it isn’t restricted by cost.
+  - Funded by user donations and volunteer contributions.
+- **Patreon Campaign:**
+  - Users can [donate to support](https://www.patreon.com/languagetransfer) ongoing work and vote on which language courses are developed next.
+  - The project is independent, unsponsored, and driven by the engagement and passion of its community.

 Happy learning!